osundiranay/Temi-Twitter-traffic-info/README.md

 Acquiring this api is a lengthy process and requires a twitter account and to provide some personal info such as a phone #.
 You will also need to pip install the python [tweepy](https://www.tweepy.org/) library  to authorize api access.

 - [HERE API credentials:](https://developer.here.com/)
 HERE offers mapping and location services to companies such as Grab, Samsung, Bing Maps and AWS.
-We

 - Geocoding API and Maps Javascript API from [google devloper console:](https://console.developers.google.com/apis/) You will also need to pip install python [gmaps](https://jupyter-gmaps.readthedocs.io/en/latest/install.html) library to authorize access.